nucleosynthesis/LHCDataStatisticsICISE2024/docs/day2.md

 You should find a very very small value in both cases so both fits are pretty awful.
 ///

+!!! tip "Challenge"
+    In the `combine` online documentation, on [Goodness of fit tests](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/part3/commonstatsmethods/#goodness-of-fit-tests), you can find instructions for calculating $p$-values using toys rather than relying on asymptotic methods.
+Calculate the $p$-values for the two cases using the saturated algorithm.

 ## Control regions

 In the previous examples we saw that we can trade between sensitivity in our measurement (the uncertainty in `r`) and quality of the fit result.
 In an ideal world, we would have a good overall quality of the fit and a reasonably small uncertainty in our results.